How do I plan a proper patio design?

 Coastal backyard brick patio kitchen photo in Orange County with a gazebo

 Transitional backyard tile patio photo in Miami with a roof extension

 Ceiling is cool, furniture looks functional and styled - michael_ryzewic

 Example of an eclectic tile patio design in New Orleans with a gazebo

-Inspiration for a contemporary backyard tile patio remodel in Chicago with a fire pit
+Inspiration for a large transitional backyard concrete patio remodel in Seattle with a fire pit